rlutz1/CS361_Project/README.md

 # CS361_Project

+## TODO
++ make an init array for all sort classes that just creates randomized test cases. it will likely save some time not having to read in a file each time.

 ## Notes
 + all of them: implement as short[], int[] would take more careful planning because of memory issues.
 + *mergesort*: